Aspirin

-Drug Class: cardiovascular
+Drug Class: Cardiovascular

 Aspirin is an anti-platelet medication that helps prevent blood clots.
 In neuro-ophthalmology, it's used for vascular conditions and prevention of stroke after transient vision loss.